Tosindo/Bootstrap-Toasty/README.md

 # Bootstrap-Toasty

-Bootstrap-Toasty is a jQuery plugin for all your Toasty needs, with a simple call.
+Bootstrap-Toasty is a jQuery plugin for all your Toast needs, with a simple call.

 ## [Examples](https://tosindo.github.io/Bootstrap-Toasty/)